Do you have any questions about any of the tours listed on my webpage? Drop me a line!

 United States Capitol: One hour-long tours are available.
 Advanced tickets are available online HERE, or by calling 202-226-8000.
 No tickets are needed for the Capitol Visitor's Center.
 The entrance is on the East side of the Capitol.

 Tim's Tips: 1) Plan to be at the Capitol for an hour and a half to two hours.
 2) For the serious legislative branch enthusiast, gallery passes are available through your House Representative or Senator.
-These passes are good through the duration of the 113th Congress (currently through January 3, 2015) and are balcony-seating.
 3) After your Capitol tour, consider also seeing the Library of Congress, directly across 1st Street.

 Library of Congress: The "Library of Congress Experience" tour is located in the Jefferson building.
 Tickets for the free one-hour long tours are available by visiting HERE or by calling 202-707-8000.
 You may also tour the Library of Congress on your own.